Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Lower the Twingo to the ground.
 Remove the jack stand and the jack.

-Tighten the 4 nuts to a torque of 105 Nm.
+Tighten the 4 bolts to a torque of 105 Nm.
 Use the torque wrench and the 17 mm socket.

 Remove the jack stand and the jack